mitsuse/autocomplete-swift/README.md

 ([neosnippet][github-neosnippet] is required).

-## Snippets

-The GIF in the beginning also uses snippets for Swift contained in [neosnippet-snippets][github-neosnippet-snippets].

 ## TODO

 - Display more information of candidate (For example, the kind of candidate etc).
 - Add support for framework/SDK by communicating with [SourceKittenDaemon][github-sourcekittendaemon].
 - Add support for [neovim][web-neovim].

+## Related project

+The GIF in the beginning also uses snippets for Swift contained in [neosnippet-snippets][github-neosnippet-snippets].

 ## License